 For all learning algorithms it was assumed that actions are selected every 10 ms, which is the duration of the radio frame in considered system.
-Moreover, a maximum delay constraint for VoIP services equal to 150 ms and a minimum throughput constraint for FTP services equal to 500 kbps has been considered.
+Moreover, a maximum delay constraint for VoIP services equal to 50 ms and for SV services equal to 500 ms has been assumed.

-The investigated schemes have been compared in terms of real-time traffic packet outage probability, achieved system spectral efficiency, which represents the total throughput per unit of bandwidth and achieved UE throughput distribution, with detailed analysis of the 5th, 50th and 95th percentile.
+The investigated schemes have been compared in terms of real-time traffic packet outage probability, and achieved system spectral efficiency, which represents the total throughput per unit of bandwidth.
+Moreover the real-time traffic packets' delay distributions have been taken into account.